Posted 18.09. 2018 by Cekindo / Last update on 19.11. 2018

 Culinary industry in Bali offers a huge number of business opportunities.
 The competition in this sector is one of the toughest, so make sure that your bar, restaurant or café has a clear unique selling point from the beginning.

 Expats can benefit from their international background and offer services that combine their original culture with the Balinese one.
-Zero waste movement and limiting plastic packaging have been hot topics in Bali for some time, so do not overlook a power of sustainable tourism.
+Zero waste movement and limiting plastic packaging have been hot topics in Bali for some time, so do not overlook the power of sustainable tourism.

 Bali is a place which comes to the minds of many if thinking about perfect venues for their romantic weddings.
 Beautiful beaches, amazing Hindi culture, stunning sunsets,… Bali has it all.

 To organise a wedding in your home country is undoubtedly time-consuming and demanding, but doing it overseas without the help of any local is anything but possible.

 Experienced wedding organisers who have contacts for clothes rentals, catering services and many others, who speak the local language, know the best places, are essential parts of every expat wedding organised in Bali.

 The best part about this industry is its financial flexibility as the success of your business depends mainly on your management skills and contacts.

 When talking about what to do in Bali, surfing is one of the top activities travelers and tourists would opt for.